Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 Kleinhendler called the lawsuits “empty, self-serving publicity stunts and pathetic attempts at obscene and unfounded damages claims” and said Powell looked forward to defending herself in court.

-The lawsuits are turnabout for Trump and his allies, who themselves filed more than 60 lawsuits after the election, challenging the results in various states.
-They lost all the suits but one in Pennsylvania that affected only a handful of ballots.
+The lawsuits are a turnabout for Trump and his allies, who themselves filed more than 60 suits after the election, challenging the results in various states.
+They lost all but one in Pennsylvania that affected only a handful of ballots.

 ‘The last wall’: How dozens of judges across the political spectrum rejected Trump’s efforts to overturn the election